micro/services/mq/README.md

-Publish and subscribe to messages
+Simple message queue

-# Stream Service
+# MQ Service

-Send messages to a stream and broadcast to multiple subscribers.
-Group by topic and rapidly blast fire-and-forget messages to anyone listening.
+A simple message queue which lets you publish and subscribe to messages with no overhead.
+Use fire-and-forget semantics, if the subscriber is available the message is received.